tdaverse/tdaunif/cran-comments.md

 There were no ERRORs.

 On the old release platform (x86_64-w64-mingw32, R version 3.6.3), one WARNING flagged a failure to convert README.md due to an image not being found.
 Weaving the file from its R Markdown source produces no new files, and each random step is set with a seed, so i don't know how this might be resolved.

-On the development platform (x86_64-w64-mingw32, r79316), one NOTE flagged that the LICENSE file is not mentioned in the DESCRIPTION (only "GPL-3" is mentioned, which for other packages has been enough) and flagged non-standard files (CODE_OF_CONDUCT.md, etc) that are already included in .Rbuildignore.

 ## Downstream dependencies